rajeshbhuyan/uvm_testbench_generator/README.md

-It will generate a directory named as <project>(the name after -p <project>) inside that directory doc, rtl, dv directory will be created. nside dv directory agent,env, sim, tb, tests directories will be created.
+It will generate a directory named as <project>(the name after -p <project>) inside that directory doc, rtl, dv directory will be created.
+Inside dv directory agent,env, sim, tb, tests directories will be created.